PaperMC/docs/docs/paper/admin/reference/system-properties.md

 - **default**: `false`
 - **description**: Enables the spark profiler as soon as possible when set to true.
 Otherwise, it is enabled once the server has finished starting up (when the `Done (X.XXXs)!
 For help, type "help"` message is sent in the console).

+#### paper.preferSparkPlugin

+- **default**: `false`
+- **description**: Disables the bundled spark profiler in favor of a standalone plugin when set to true.
+If the spark plugin is not found, the bundled version will be loaded regardless, unless it is disabled [in the configuration](./configuration/global-configuration.mdx#spark_enabled).